Two stuttering sides hoping to find form.

 Although he’s only opened his goalscoring account for the season in his last two games, Bony is key to Swansea's possession game, allowing attacking midfielders such as Shelvey and Gylfi Sigurdsson to create by holding the ball up, as well as winning his fair share of aerial duels.
 Against West Brom, the big Ivorian didn't just stay central either, bringing team-mates into play all across the forward line.

-Morgan will have to decide whether to shadow Bony or hold his position centrally, as he did for the most part against Chelsea on the opening day of the season, not losing a single duel on the ground – although he wasn’t so dominant aerially – and battling manfully against the equally physical Diego Costa.
+Morgan will have to decide whether to shadow Bony or hold his position centrally, as he did for the most part against Chelsea on the second weekend of the season, not losing a single duel on the ground – although he wasn’t so dominant aerially – and battling manfully against the equally physical Diego Costa.
 Seconds out...

 It’s fair to say it’s been a much quieter week for Nigel Pearson than it has for Garry Monk after the Swansea manager labelled Stoke forward Victor Moses a cheat for the way he won a penalty.
 The 35-year-old should be more concerned about his side’s finishing – two points from the last three games could easily have been nine had they made the most of their possession and chances.
 Pearson too has called on his side to be more clinical in front of goal.